-DWD has a unified MSFW program that is comprised of outreach workers, Foreign Labor Coordinator (FLC), and Migrant Law Enforcement (MLE) within the Bureau of Job Service.
+DWD has a unified MSFW program that unites MSFW outreach representatives, Foreign Labor Coordinator (FLC), and Migrant Law Enforcement (MLE) within the BJS.
 Our mission is to support Agricultural employers and farmworkers through an effective labor exchange system and ensure that employer and worker stakeholders are aware of their rights, responsibilities, and protections using an efficient and collaborative service delivery process.

 DWD MSFW Program will continue efforts to strengthen its working relationships with MSFWs and employers so that each better understands how the Public Labor Exchange System (Job Centers), outreach services and the MLE unit can be of assistance.
-Efforts will continue to include promoting the use of the Agricultural Recruitment System (ARS) to employers and the full range of Public Labor Exchange services delivered via an outreach program designed to locate, contact, and inform migrant and seasonal farmworkers about their rights and all services available to them.
+Efforts will continue to include promoting the use of the Agricultural Recruitment System (ARS) to employers and the full range of Public Labor Exchange services delivered via an outreach program designed to locate, contact, and inform migrant and seasonal farmworkers about the their rights and services available to them.

-As required by 20 CFR Subpart B, 653.101, DWD DET will ensure that MSFWs are offered the same range of employment services, benefits, and protections that are provided to non-MSFWs including information on jobs, registration assistance, referral to a qualified job, vocational counseling and testing, and job training referral services.
-To ensure statewide compliance, DWD will make every effort to meet the Equity Indicators of Compliance as well as the Minimum Service Level Indicators.
-Wisconsin is designated as a "significant" state, and as such every effort will be made to conduct vigorous outreach activities in the significant MSFW service areas located in Wautoma and Beaver Dam and provide year-round services in those offices.
-Wisconsin will also continue its statewide outreach efforts across the state to ensure migrant and seasonal farmworkers have access to the wide array of Job Center services.
+As required by 20 CFR Subpart B, 653.101, DWD will ensure that MSFWs are offered the same range of employment services, benefits, and protections that are provided to non-MSFWs including information on jobs, registration assistance, referral to a qualified job, vocational counseling and testing, and job training referral services.
+To assure statewide compliance, DWD will make every effort to meet the Equity Indicators of Compliance as well as the Minimum Service Level Indicators.
+Wisconsin is designated as a "significant" state, and as such every effort will be made to conduct vigorous outreach activities in the significant MSFW service areas located in Wautoma and Beaver Dam and provide a year round presence in those offices.
+Wisconsin will also continue its statewide outreach efforts in five areas across the state beyond Wautoma and Beaver Dam to ensure migrant workers around the state have access to Job Service information and the wide array of Job Center services.